hpc2n/intro-git/scripts/1.motivation/LECTURE.md

 #### How does VCS solve this?

  - Stores the history using snapshots (commits) <!-- .element: class="fragment" -->
-     - Each snapshot represents the project in a given point of time <!-- .element: class="fragment" -->
+     - Each snapshot represents the project at a given point in time <!-- .element: class="fragment" -->
  - Manages snapshots and associated metadata <!-- .element: class="fragment" -->
      - Naming (tags), comments, dates, authors, etc <!-- .element: class="fragment" -->
  - Easy to move between different snapshots <!-- .element: class="fragment" -->